davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/logging.md

-For backwards compatibility, SBDG additionally supports the Spring Data for {pivotal-gemfire-name} (SDG) logging properties as well, by using either of the following properties:
+For backwards compatibility, SBDG additionally supports the Spring Data for VMware GemFire (SDG) logging properties as well, by using either of the following properties: